-I am a Principal of the Business Performance team at WHK chartered accountants, and I work with a range of organisations and businesses.
-In particular, for the last 8 years I have been focussing the majority of my practice area to improving the management capability of SME business people and to a large degree working with the creative sectors which I enjoy immensely, from a personal and professional perspective.
+I am a Partner of the Performance Consulting team at Crowe Horwath (NZ) Limited, a firm of chartered accountants, and I work with a range of organisations and businesses.
+In particular, for more than 10 years, the majority of my practice area has been to focus on improving the management capability of SME business people and, to a large degree, working with the creative sectors which I enjoy immensely, from both a personal and professional perspective.

 I trained as an actor at Auckland’s Theatre Corporate and for the last 33 years have worked extensively in theatre, film, television, musical and radio in Australia and New Zealand.I was a founding board member of the Watershed Theatre and a co-founder of The Large Group and The Actors' Program.
 I am currently President of Equity New Zealand, Patron of Q Theatre, and serves as a trust board member of Silo Theatre, Clarence St. Theatre, and Actors Benevolent Fund.
 In the 2007 New Year’s Honours List, I was named an Officer of the New Zealand Order of Merit for services to theatre and the community.
 I am currently a student at Te Wānanga o Aotearoa in the Te Reo Maori language programme Te Pīnakitanga ki te Reo Mairangi.